Call us today

 There are literally thousands of different activities that can occur in groups, and it would require several volumes of books to list them all.
 This article will list some of the more common types of activities that occur in group therapy.
 It is important to understand that group therapy can only be delivered by a licensed, trained, professional therapist.

-Even though the following list presents the activities as forms of discussion, almost any of the activities listed below can be implemented via discussion, role-playing, or a skill-building technique.
+Even though the following list presents the activities as forms of discussion, almost any of the activities listed above can be implemented via discussion, role-playing, or a skill-building technique.

 A number of these activities come from the books Group Exercises for Addiction Counseling and Group Therapy for Substance Abuse: A Stages Of Change Manual.